 It’s not easy being green.
 And it’s not easy being a frog.
 Today we learned that deep in the jungles of Costa Rica scientists have discovered a frog that looks very similar to one of our favorite childhood friends.
 Kermit the Frog!

-Scientists have been working in the Talamanca Mountains for over a century, but it was just this year that they discovered a small, semi translucent frog that looks like he could be brothers with Jim Henson‘s Kermit.
+Scientists have been working in the Talamanca Mountains for over a century, but it was back in 2020 that they discovered a small, semi translucent frog that looks like he could be brothers with Jim Henson‘s Kermit.
 The frog is a new Hyalinobatrachium dianae which was just discovered this past February.
 Published in the taxonomy journal Zootaxia they detailed how adorable the new frog is.
 Ok, adorable if you like amphibians which I hope you do.

 Brian Kubicki, Stanley Salazar and Robert Puschendorf found the new species between 400m and 800m up the mountain.
 It is the first glass frog that has been discovered in Costa Rica in the last 40 years.